False or misleading statements by Donald Trump (second term): News conference about crime in Washington, D.C.

 In the press conference, Trump talked about "a man" who quit "because he was asked to do phony numbers on crime (...)
 But he was asked by the city, I guess, that we don't want to show the real numbers."

 In an August 13 post on Truth Social, Trump wrote that "a Precinct Commander was just suspended for allegedly manipulating the Violent Crime Statistics, and the D.C.
 Police Union, likewise, says the real numbers are much higher."

 In July 2025, NBC 4 reported that after an exchange of accusations between Michael Pulliam, the former commander of the 3rd District, an assistant chief, the police union, and the department, the commander, who denies any wrongdoing, was placed on paid administrative leave in mid-May.
 In the related interview, DC Police Union Chairman Gregg Pemberton stated that high-ranking officers attend felony offense scenes and direct police officers "to take a report for a lesser offense", that it is "a directive from the command staff", and he called the official crime descent numbers "preposterous."
 As of the publication date, the investigation into the allegations was ongoing.

 In an August interview with NBC 4, Chairman Pemberton reiterated his assertions regarding crime numbers' descent, based on the police's day-to-day experience.
 NBC 4 contextualized his statements, pointing out the notable 2023 crime spike, and that crime and homicides have descended in multiple cities to rates even lower than D.C.'s.
 Regarding the White House's claim that "Metro Police Department leadership are allegedly cooking the books to make crime statistics appear more favorable", NBC 4 noted that data reporting anomalies were found in just one police district.

-Press conference about autism, Tylenol, and vaccines
+September 2025 press conference on autism

-On September 22, 2025, Trump gave a press conference on the "autism crisis" and findings of the investigation led by Secretary of Health and Human Services Robert F. Kennedy Jr., in which he claimed that they had found Tylenol (paracetamol, also known as acetaminophen) taken during pregnancy was the cause of autism, and strongly recommended the public not to take Tylenol nor give it to infants.
-It was also announced that the FDA is approving prescription leucovorin (folinic acid) for the treatment of children on the autism spectrum.
+On September 22, 2025, Trump gave a press conference on the "autism crisis" and findings of the investigation led by Secretary of Health and Human Services Robert F. Kennedy Jr., in which he claimed that they had found Tylenol (paracetamol, most commonly called acetaminophen in the United States, Canada, and Japan) taken during pregnancy was the cause of autism, and strongly recommended the public not to take Tylenol nor give it to infants.
+Scientific American has reported that fever itself in the second [2nd] trimester is a risk factor for autism, and therefore the claims made by the Trump administration are counter-productive.
+This press conference also announced that the FDA is approving prescription leucovorin (folinic acid) for the treatment of children on the autism spectrum.